-Now, let’s move to the two territories that are actually controlled by China.
-The relationship between Hong Kong and China is what is at the root of the current protests in Hong Kong.
+Now, let’s move to the 2 territories that are actually controlled by China.
+The relationship between Hong Kong and China is what is at the root of the ongoing protests in Hong Kong.

 The question is: Is Hong Kong in China or not?
 Hong Kong was a British colony up until 1997, which isn’t that long ago.
 It was then transferred to China.

-When I went in 2017, I took the subway from Hong Kong to Shenzhen (in China), and the border formalities between the two areas were the same as if I had crossed into a completely different country (although I am not aware of any other place in the world where you can take the subway to cross a border… by train of course, but not by subway).
+When I went in 2017, I took the subway from Hong Kong to Shenzhen (in China), and the border formalities between the 2 areas were the same as if I had crossed into a completely different country (although I am not aware of any other place in the world where you can take the subway to cross a border… by train of course, but not by subway).

 Full disclosure: Hong Kong is one of my favorite cities in the world, and it really is a unique place.
-Unique, notably, because of the mix of cultures and many expats.
+Unique, notably, because of the mix of cultures, unique history, and many ex-pats.

 Despite its small population, it is one of the world’s leading financial centers, and its currency is the 9th most-traded in the world, helped by the fact HK is the 10th largest exporter and 9th largest importer (impressive since HK would rank 102nd in population if it were a country).

 Finally, Hong Kong ranks 7th in the world on the Human Development Index.
 Its population has the 9th longest life expectancy in the world, and it has the highest concentration of ultra-high-net-worth individuals of any city in the world.

 This one will be very simple: Macao is just like Hong Kong.
 It is also a small territory very close to the mainland (an even smaller city in fact), it is also a Special Administrative Region, it also belonged to a European nation up until the late 1990s, and also has its own legal system, currency, and passport.

 The difference is that Macao was a Portuguese colony instead of a British colony, and they ceded it to China in 1999, 2 years after Hong Kong.